Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 (A20) The NoMad, unforgiving lands.
-Explore the world, don't allow chaos scare you, advance always.
-What is gone is gone for good, don't look back, let it go...
+Explore the world, no fortress building, advance always.
 .
 [color=#00ff00]################### OVERHAUL[/color][color=#ff0000](WIP)[/color][color=#00ff00] ###################[/color]
   This mod is an overhaul balanced towards exploring (no fortress building) and hardcore (very difficult but not impossible) gameplay.